 Operating funding is not keeping pace with expenses to cover the local share of federal grants and increasing costs for items such as paratransit, maintenance, health insurance and pensions.
 The budget is further strained because the amount of federal funding for the capital costs of operations relating to maintenance, tire leasing and contracting service, is also falling short of covering expenses.
+Another development on the horizon which also could impact operations is the discontinuance of state toll credits which have been used at times to help cover the local funding match required for federal grants awarded to TARC for such necessities as replacement buses.

-Total occupational tax revenue, the major source of TARC operating funds, was estimated at \$51.7 million for FY2016, it came in at \$53.1 million for FY 2016.
-The revenue for FY2017 is estimated at \$53.7 million representing a 4 percent increase over FY2016 estimate.
+Total occupational tax revenue, the major source of TARC operating funds, was budgeted at \$53.7 million for FY2017.
+It is budgeted at \$56.9 million for FY2018, an increase of 5.5 percent.

-Regardless of financial challenges, TARC remained focused on its mission to explore and implement transportation opportunities that enhance the social, economic and environmental well-being of the Greater Louisville community.
-More environmentally-friendly vehicles, additional service in response to needs of employers and social service agencies have been among initiatives in FY2016 that highlight TARC's commitment to its mission.
+Regardless of financial challenges, TARC remains focused on its mission to explore and implement transportation opportunities that enhance the social, economic and environmental well-being of the Greater Louisville community.
+More environmentally-friendly vehicles, additional service in response to needs of employers and social service agencies have been among initiatives in FY2017 that highlight TARC's commitment to its mission.
 For example, TARC added service, at times on short notice, to address seasonal employment spikes at major distribution centers.
+TARC also was successful in securing Congestion Mitigation and Air Quality (CMAC) funding to operate a circulator service providing access to jobs in the Riverport industrial park in southwest Jefferson County.
+In addition, TARC committed to extend the all-electric ZeroBus route on the Fourth Street corridor to provide direct access to Churchill Downs.